sherry0429/StrongPwd/README.md

 ## Suggestions

-1. __If you are flutter developer, you should changed AES sign and rebuild your own application, it will have more security.__
+1. __If you are flutter developer, you should changed AES sign and encrypt & decrypt method, and rebuild your own application, it will take more security.__
 2. __Don't use simple web url to paste, like www.google.com, it maybe same with others. better choice is use url on register page, most web service will generate unique page for register to trick user data.__
-3. __Don't copy file to other platform, use sms login by phone, use this for computer login, is better way.__
+3. __If you want to use on other platform, just copy file to right directory.__
-4. __Don't put all your secret here, it should only saved password which updated many times or password not important__
+4. __Don't put all your secret here, it should only saved password which updated some times or unimportant__
 5. __Don't use this on other people's device!__